Monday, August 22, 2022

 ‘May I call Jeanne and say, ‘All good?’

-They nodded, he phoned, they could hear two squeals and ‘Yay’ from across the way.
+They nodded, he phoned, they could hear two squeals and a ‘Yay’ from across the way.

 Heads shook.

-‘All right, no honeymoon just yet, no children yet afap … that time will come but not until the couple are on lighter duties in another cell for some time.
+‘All right, no children just yet either … afap … that time will come but not until the couple are on lighter duties in another cell for awhile.
 There’s a year of this work ahead of you first.
 You’ll need a break for a few months after that, so will Jeanne and I need a break in turn.
-We talk it through then.
+We talk it all through then.
 Again … questions?’

 Heads shook again.